minamide-group/regex-matching-analyzer/README.md

 | `--timeout` |Integer| `10` |Specifying time limit (second) of analysis (specify `<= 0` to disable timeout)|
 | `--debug` |(no argument)|disabled|Enable debug mode|

-- The methods `SubsetPrune` , `Nondeterminism` are no longer available in order to support lookaheads of regular expression,
+- The methods `SubsetPrune` , `Nondeterminism` are no longer available in order to support lookaheads of regular expression.

 ## Inputs